 Felicity has been an active member of the WA Mining Club for over 10 years.
 In her “business hours” job she is the Technical Discipline Manager for Environmental Assessment and Management (APAC) for SLR Consulting.
 She has been involved in environmental and social impact assessment and management since 2000, working predominantly in the resources sector.
 She is used to working with a variety of stakeholders with conflicting interests and managing the delivery of a diverse range of technical work.

-Sharon joined Gold Road in June 2011 and has more than 20 years’ experience in mining, agribusiness and legal.
+Sharon is the General Manager – Social Performance and External Relations.
+She joined Gold Road in June 2011 and has more than 20 years’ experience in mining, agribusiness and legal.

-Her responsibilities include managing corporate aspects of the organisation, sustainability, stakeholder and community engagement, external affairs, native title and day-to-day operations.
+Her current responsibilities include managing corporate aspects of the organisation, ESG and Sustainability, Stakeholder and Community Engagement, External Affairs, Native Title and day-to-day operations.

-Previously Sharon was Practice Manager for a newly merged Perth law firm, Middletons, and was instrumental in the set-up of the new merged firm, including implementation of IT solutions, financial and human resources functions, and risk and compliance.
-She has also worked for Wesfarmers as Executive Assistant to the Finance Director and assisted with all investor relations briefings including Annual and Half Yearly Results presentations and roadshows, as well as preparation of national roadshows to analysts, fund managers and shareholders.
+Previously she held roles as Practice Manager for Perth law firm, Middletons, and was instrumental in the set-up of the newly merged firm, including implementation of IT solutions, financial and human resources functions, and risk and compliance.
+Sharon has also worked for Wesfarmers as Executive Assistant to the Finance Director including assisting in the investor relations function engaging with stakeholders, analysts, fund managers and shareholders.

 She holds a Masters of Business Administration, is a graduate of the Australian Institute of Company Directors and has a Diploma in Financial Markets.